 Instead of showing up for a 5k race on any given Saturday, pick a goal race a few months out mark it as ‘the one‘ you are going to go after.
 You can always do other races for fun, but having one explicitly dedicated as your 5k PR goal race, will help prepare you mentally.

 A taper is simply a period of time before a race that you cut your training volume and intensity back so you can rest/heal up before a race.
 A 5k taper is much shorter than a half or full marathon taper, but it still is an important phase of your training.
-That last week or few days before your 5k should be much easier.
-Do easy, shake out runs, a few strides, and leave it at that.
-Taper length and effectiveness is highly individualized so you may need to experiment with your taper length, but most people seem to do well with a 4 to 5 day taper for a 5k.
+That last week or a few days before your 5k should be much easier.
+Do easy, shakeout runs, a few strides, and leave it at that.
+Taper length and effectiveness are highly individualized so you may need to experiment with your taper length, but most people seem to do well with a 4 to 5-day taper for a 5k.

 This accomplishes two things.
-One it forces you to run hard and get a little uncomfortable, but it also provides an easy metric you can track over time because as your pace gets faster, your mile or two mile time reduces.
-The longer the distance, the more other things come into play that can impact your time making it hard to do a apples to apples comparison, but doing a 1 or 2 mile test run can simulate a “racing the clock” situation and be great practice.
+One it forces you to run hard and get a little uncomfortable, but it also provides an easy metric you can track over time because as your pace gets faster, your mile or two-mile time reduces.
+The longer the distance, the more other things come into play that can impact your time making it hard to do apples to apple comparison, but doing a 1 or 2-mile test run can simulate a “racing the clock” situation and be great practice.

-You race, like you train and if you are inconsistent during training, you will leave a lot behind before you even get to the starting line.
+You race as you train and if you are inconsistent during training, you will leave a lot behind before you even get to the starting line.
 You don’t have to be perfect, you just have to show up and do the work on a regular basis.

 Runner's Toolkit - Get access to 30 days of free coaching tips by email and get your #1 running question personally answered by me, just for signing up.
 Plus get free access to our private Facebook community where other RunBuzz community members gather for support, camaraderie and general shenanigans.